Get your personal plan match in 2 minutes

 Zion HealthShare: Best Overall Non-Religious Option

 Zion HealthShare is the top-rated non-religious health sharing plan and our overall pick for most people who want to avoid faith requirements.
-Founded in 2017 and based in Denver, CO, Zion accepts members of any faith or no faith.
+Founded in 2019 and based in St. George, UT, Zion accepts members of any faith or no faith.
 There is no statement of faith, no church attendance requirement, and no lifestyle covenant beyond basic wellness commitments.

 What sets Zion apart from other secular options: